 Sure, there are some beautiful prayers we can use and different techniques to connect with God in prayer, but the essence is to have a conversation.
 That conversation is how we build a relationship with God and allow Him to enter into our lives.

-Prayer doesn’t need any special formula, only that you care about building relationship
+Prayer doesn’t need any special formula, only that you care about building a relationship with God.

 1) Relationships are built on frequency of conversation